Offer ASHA CEUs

 Example: Day 1 is a preconference with separate registration fees; Days 2 & 3 are the main conference, with a separate registration fee.
 Even if someone may get a discount for registering for both the preconference and the conference together, these are still considered to be two activities.
 ASHA fees would be $325 for each, and SHAA fees would be $75 for each, for a total of $800.

 If you miss an ASHA deadline, you will be responsible for any late fees that ASHA may impose.
-Currently, there is a $50 penalty for the first offense (within one calendar year), and a $200 penalty for the second offense.
+Through 2018, there is a $50 penalty for the first offense (within one calendar year), and a $200 penalty for the second offense.
+(These will increase to $100 and $300 in 2019 per ASHA.)
 Note that ASHA considers SHAA to be the CE provider.
 Therefore, even though it may be your first time to be late with the paperwork, it may be SHAA's second time (e.g., because another entity was late earlier in the year), meaning that the penalty to you would be $200.

 SHAA reserves the right to act in its own interest, even if that means declining to continue working with an event host or submitting incomplete records to ASHA in order to meet their deadlines.
 In such extreme cases, no refunds will be made, and the event host bears full responsibility for attendees potentially not having their CE time logged in the ASHA CE Registry.